GoogleChrome/web.dev/src/site/content/en/identity/passkey-form-autofill/index.md

 ## Why use form autofill to sign-in with a passkey?

-With a passkey, a user can sign in to a website just by using fingerprint, face or device PIN.
+With a passkey, a user can sign in to a website just by using fingerprint, face, or device PIN.

 In an ideal world, there would be no password users and the authentication flow